-Repairs in residence halls are made by calling ext.
-1226 (Physical Plant).
+Repairs in residence halls are made by notifying Residence Life and calling ext.
+1226 (Maintenance).
 University personnel provide housekeeping service only in common areas, such as lounges, hallways, stairways, and bathrooms.
 Note: There may be a charge for unclogging drains if there is evidence of negligence.